cos418atPrinceton/assignments_template/assignment1-2/README.md

   with a Go test suite that checks the correctness of your implementation.
 These tests are implemented in the file
   <tt>test_test.go</tt>.
 To run the tests for the sequential
-  implementation that you have now fixed, follow this (or a non-<tt>bash</tt> equivalent) sequence of shell commands, starting from the <tt>418/assignment1-2</tt> directory:
+  implementation that you have now fixed, follow this (or a non-<tt>bash</tt> equivalent) sequence of shell commands:

 <pre>
-$ cd 418/assignment1-2
-$ ls
-README.md src
-# Go needs $GOPATH to be set to the directory containing "src"
-$ export GOPATH="$PWD"
-$ cd src
+$ cd 418labsf22-*/assignment1-2/src
-$ go test -run Sequential mapreduce/... ok  mapreduce 4.515s
+$ go test -run Sequential src/mapreduce/...
+ok  mapreduce 4.515s
 </pre>